-Thank you for your interest in our Surgical Critical Care Program!
+Thank you for your interest in our Surgical Critical Care and Acute Care Surgery Program!

-The Surgical Critical Care Fellowship at the University of Wisconsin-Madison is a 1-year ACGME-accredited fellowship with 1 position annually.
-It is an outstanding training program for those who want a comprehensive and immersive year designed to impart maximal education.
+The Surgical Critical Care and Acute Care Surgery Fellowship at the University of Wisconsin-Madison is a 2-year fellowship with 1 position annually.
+The first year consists of an ACGME-accredited Surgical Critical Care Fellowship Program.
+The second year consists of an American Association for the Surgery of Trauma accredited Acute Care Surgery program.
+The program is an outstanding training program for those who want a comprehensive and immersive two years designed to impart maximal education.
 Our program offers a dynamic blend of clinical experience, research opportunities, and academic mentorship.
 Fellows are able to hone their skills in managing some of the most complex surgical cases including solid organ transplants, extracorporeal device support, and burns.
-All of the rotations occur at UW Hospital, which is an ACS-verified Level 1 trauma center, Verified EGS Center, and ABA-certified Burn Center.
+During the first year, all of the rotations occur at UW Hospital, which is an ACS-verified Level 1 trauma center, Verified EGS Center, and ABA-certified Burn Center.
+During the second year, rotations occur at UW Hospital and multiple hospitals in the region.

 Our Greatest Strengths: